hypo69/hypo/docs/gemini/consultant/ru/utils/smtp.md

 """
 .. module:: src.utils.smtp
    :platform: Windows, Unix
+   :synopsis: SMTP Email Interface

+This module provides functionality to send and receive emails using SMTP and IMAP servers.
-    :synopsis: Module for sending and receiving emails via SMTP and IMAP.
+It handles sending emails using SMTP and retrieving emails using IMAP.
 """

 import smtplib
 import imaplib